Sean-w94/atmos/article/article.md

 ---

-## Combining RiotJS, Node.js, Browserify, PureCSS and ES6 to rapidly prototype a performant conference voting application
+## Combining Riot.js, Node.js, Browserify, PureCSS and ES6 to rapidly prototype a performant conference voting application

 Business demands change and fluctuate constantly, there are occasions that require a quick turn around with a hard deadline.